wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-remote-connect.md

 - [Prepare the client for remote connection](#prepare-the-client-for-remote-connection)

-### Use the Azure Portal to enable remote management over HTTP
+### Use the Azure <!-- deleted by customization Management --> Portal to enable remote management over HTTP

-Perform the following steps in the Azure Portal to enable remote management over HTTP.
+Perform the following steps in the Azure <!-- deleted by customization Management --> Portal to enable remote management over HTTP.

-#### To enable remote management through the Azure Portal
+#### To enable remote management through the Azure <!-- deleted by customization Management --> Portal

 1. Access **Devices** > **Configure** for your device.